d4e-digital-4-efficiency/Pdfvert/README.md

 ---
 **Convert a variety of file types to PDF using OpenOffice v4.1.2.**

-Uses OpenOffice SDK v4.1.2 - DLLs included in nuget package - no need to download.
+Uses OpenOffice SDK v4.1.2 - DLLs included in NuGet Package (no need to download)

 #### Supported File Types:
 * .doc